-As of 2009, the No Child Left Behind Act (24 CFR 200.19(b)(1)) requires all states and school districts to calculate a four-year adjusted cohort graduation rate.
+As of 2015, the Every Student Succeeds Act (24 CFR 200.19(b)(1)) requires all states to calculate a four-year adjusted cohort graduation rate for all public high schools in the State.
 The adjusted cohort graduation rate is recognized as an accurate and uniform way to compare graduation rates across all states.

 Definition.
-School districts must calculate a four-year adjusted cohort graduation rate.
+Each State must calculate a four-year adjusted cohort graduation rate for all public high schools in the State.
 The four-year adjusted cohort rate is defined in 34 CFR 200.19 (b)(1) as: